Nepal Trekking Gear List

 - Limit your use of non-biodegradable items and pack them out.

 - Please don’t give money, sweets or other things to begging children.

 - Taking photographs is a privilege, not a right.
 Ask permission and respect people’s desire not to be photographed.

 - Dress modestly, in line with local custom and avoid outward displays of physical affection.

-- You are a representative of an outside culture and your impact lingers long after you return home.
+- You are a representative of outside culture, and your impact lingers long after you return home.

 Along with popular trekking trails, you might see garbage bins outside lodges and shops.
-Usually, the contents, including noxious plastics, are burned and metal discarded.
-Often, litter is pitched off the back sides lodges and shops or piled in a site nearby.
+Usually, the contents, including harmful plastics, are burned and metal discarded.
+Often, litter is pitched off the backsides lodges and shops or piled in a site nearby.
 Talk to the lodge owners and operators about your preferences for disposal.
 You can influence them because they want your business.